maddocker/SalesDashboard/README.md

 ## Other Notes
 - The code expects you to be in the Central timezone.
 Changing this should be fairly minimal if you are elsewhere.
-- The `rpi-lgpio` was a last-minute addition because I ended up using my new Raspberry Pi 5 for this instead of the Zero 2W--take it from me and keep those pin headers around even if you don't have a use for them at the moment.
+- The `rpi-lgpio` library was a last-minute addition because I ended up using my new Raspberry Pi 5 for this instead of the Zero 2W--take it from me and keep those pin headers around even if you don't have a use for them at the moment.
 This package is a requirement because the 5 apparently uses different hardware for the GPIO.
 I am not currently sure if this package being installed will conflict with other RP models, but you may have to remove that line if so.
 I plan on testing this once I have another Pi to test.
+- The display stand printed fine for me with tree supports and 40% infill.
+The Pi and the display took a small amount of force to clear the guides, but are now in place enough that I didn't feel the need to have any other retention method.
+Your printer's tolerance may differ.